 This endowed financial aid scholarship will allow Berkshire to welcome a diverse student of need each year, providing funding for tuition and expenses.
 This is keeping with Wil's wishes and is a fitting tribute to his commitment to students and to ensuring that Berkshire's community reflects diversity of people, experiences, and ideas.

-Established by the family of Stephen Van Rensselaer Spaulding, Jr. ’29 and Stephen Van Rensselaer Spaulding III ’55.
-The income from this endowment is directed toward student financial aid.
-Annually, a Spaulding Scholar is selected from the Fifth Form in recognition of that student’s qualities of citizenship, leadership, and scholarship.
+This scholarship was established by the family of Stephen Van Rensselaer Spaulding, Jr. ’29 and Stephen Van Rensselaer Spaulding III ’55.
+Income from this endowment is directed toward student financial aid.
+Annually, a Spaulding Scholar is selected from the fifth form in recognition of that student’s qualities of citizenship, leadership, and scholarship.

-Established by former President of the Board of Trustees, Bruce D. Benson '57, and his wife to recognize the service and dedication that Berkshire’s tenth headmaster and his wife brought to the School.
-The fund was later augmented by the entire Board as a special farewell tribute to Richard and Joy Unsworth upon the occasion of their retirement in 1996.
+This fund was established by Trustees president Bruce D. Benson ’57 and his wife, Marcy, to recognize the service and dedication that Berkshire’s tenth headmaster and his wife, Joy, brought to the School.
+The fund was later augmented by the entire Board as a special farewell tribute to the Unsworths upon the occasion of their retirement in 1996.
 Each year, interest from the fund supports the development of Berkshire faculty through graduate education and other programs of study.

-Established by Trustee and past parents Adrian and Gabriele van Zon, this endowment program provides scholarship assistance for a day student from the local community.
-As long-time residents of South Egremont whose three children each benefited greatly from their Berkshire education, the van Zons' wished, in particular, to create this educational opportunity for families from Egremont or Sheffield. van Zon scholars demonstrate superior academic achievement, are involved with community service and are recognized as outstanding citizens.
+This scholarship was established by Trustee and past parents Adrian and Gabriele van Zon.
+This endowment provides assistance for a day student from the local community.
+As long-time residents of South Egremont whose three children each benefited greatly from their Berkshire education, the van Zons wished to create this educational opportunity particularly for families from Egremont or Sheffield.
+A van Zon scholar should demonstrate superior academic achievement, community service and outstanding citizenship.

-Established by Fred R. Walsh Jr. ’72 in memory of his father.
-This fund honors Mr. Walsh Sr. and also recognizes the “high caliber of teaching” that Mr. Walsh Jr. received during his two years at Berkshire.
-Annually, income from this fund is used to purchase texts on American History and augment the book collection in Geier Library.
+This fund was established by Fred R. Walsh, Jr. ’72 in memory of his father.
+This fund honors Mr. Walsh Sr. and also recognizes the high caliber of teaching that Mr. Walsh Jr. received during his two years at Berkshire.
+Income from this fund is used to purchase texts on American History and augment the book collection in Geier Library.

-Established through a bequest from Lillian M. Rouse (past parent of Leon Weil ‘44C and grandparent of Jerry ’73 and Caroline ’76).
+This fund was established through a bequest from Lillian M. Rouse (past parent of Leon Weil ’44C, grandparent of Jerry ’73 and Cary Weil Barnett ’76, and great-grandparent of Ben ’06, Charlotte ’13 and Lilly Weil ’13, and Victoria Barnett ’17).
 This fund is used to enhance student programs in the fields of literature, art and music with emphasis on both written and oral communication skills.
 The Weil Endowment is also used to underwrite an annual school-wide competition in public speaking.

-Established by Harrison Weisner ’75 in memory of his father.
-This scholarship is intended for a student “who has demonstrated educational ambition, superior academic promise, capacity to care for others, community involvement and leadership potential.”
+This scholarship was established by Harrison Weisner ’75 in memory of his father.
+This scholarship is intended for a minority student who has demonstrated educational ambition, superior academic promise, capacity to care for others, community involvement an leadership potential.
 Special consideration is given to students from the greater New York City area.

-Established by Bill Wigton ’65 and Peter Kellogg ’61, this endowment supports a scholarship for the son or daughter of a Berkshire graduate.
-The scholarship is intended to help the children of alumni “who have a lot to offer but who, for whatever reason, have never had a mix of opportunity and circumstance that enabled them to meet their true potential.”
-The scholarship further addresses Berkshire’s mission of meeting the individual needs of each of its students.
-Should Berkshire School be unable to award this scholarship to the child of an alumnus/a, it will instead be awarded to a student who fulfills all other components of the indenture.
+(Criterion amended 2008) Established by Bill Wigton ’65 and Peter Kellogg ’61, this endowment first and foremost supports a scholarship for the son or daughter of a Berkshire graduate.
+The fund is intended to help the children of alumni who have a lot to offer but who, for whatever reason, have never had a mix of opportunity and circumstance that enabled them to meet their true potential.
+Students receiving this award should take full advantage of Berkshire’s academic program, demonstrate a solid character and have a willingness to participate actively in co-curricular activities.
+The scholarship can be awarded to the same recipient in subsequent years while enrolled at Berkshire.
+Should Berkshire School be unable to award this scholarship to a child of an alumnus/a, it will instead be awarded to a student who fulfills all other components of the indenture.